 07: Crowdfunding Presentation: Page Design

-In this episode, we’re taking a deeper dive into our PRESENTATION P. Ever wondered how to design the perfect page?
+In this episode, we’re taking a deeper dive into presentation.
+Ever wondered how to design the perfect page?
 Want to know the best way to structure your rewards for your campaign?
 Want to know the perfect number of rewards you should offer?
 If so, this master class is for you!

 Subscribe to The Funded Today Podcast